AutoxingTech/axbot_restbook/docs/reference/current_map_and_pose.md

 }
 ```

-`id` represents a map of [Map List](./maps.md#map-list).
+The `id` corresponds to an entry in the [Map List](./maps.md#map-list).
-When current map is set with data directly, `id` will be -1.
+If the current map was set directly with data, the `id` will be `-1`.

-Latched topic `/map/info` contains the information of currently used map.
+The latched WebSocket topic `/map/info` contains information about the currently active map.
-When current map changes, a new message will be received.
+A new message is broadcast on this topic whenever the current map changes.
 ```bash
 $ wscat -c ws://192.168.25.25:8090/ws/v2/topics
 > {"enable_topic": "/map/info"}